 o Divorce rate has risen to 50% among high school dropouts.

 o Many mothers avoid divorce by never marrying in the first place.

 o Unwed childbearing rates (7%) and divorce rates (10%) for female college graduates are low.

 - Female raises 80% of all household arguments.

 - Collapse of marriage is the principal cause of child poverty in the U.S.

 - Widespread divorce poisons the larger culture of marriage (distrust, insecurity, low commitment).

-The government has no role in regulating sexual activity.
+The government has no role in regulating and institutionalizing sexual activity.

 · The government role is restricted to exceptions of consanguinity (close blood relations), use of force and victimization, commercial trafficking of sexual favors, and exploitation of minors.